Skip to content

 Active Duty Military Tuition Assistance (TA)

-Active-Duty Military Tuition Assistance (TA) is a unique, distinct source of funding that may be available to eligible service members of the Army, Air Force, Navy, Marines, and Coast Guard respectively.
+Active-Duty Military Tuition Assistance (TA) is a source of funding that may be available to service members of the Army, Air Force, Navy, Marines, and Coast Guard.
 The process for securing TA funding varies among the different branches of service.
 For questions regarding TA eligibility or the process for applying for TA, speak with your Education Services Officer (ESO) or counselor within your specific branch prior to enrolling in courses and requesting TA.
 Additional information on utilizing Military Tuition Assistance can also be found online.

 • Coast Guard, Marines, and Navy service members only: to ensure your TA authorization is for the correct school within the Harvard University system, your TA Authorization Form must include the following information: School Code 4845A, and Institution: Harvard Division of Continuing Education.

-Eligible service members may upload approved TA Authorization Forms using the secure document uploader accessible in your account via the MyDCE Portal.
-Please allow up to seven business days from the date we receive your TA Authorization Form for the payment to be credited to your student account.
+Students may upload approved TA Authorization Forms using the secure document uploader accessible in your account via the MyDCE Portal.
+Please allow up to seven business days from the date we receive your TA Authorization Form anticipated TA funding to be credited to your student account.
+If for any reason the credit does not cover the full tuition, you are responsible for any remaining outstanding balance.

 Information on payment deadlines, registration deadlines, and other important dates can be found on the Harvard Extension School Calendar or Harvard Summer School Calendar.